Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: Numerical Simulations

 Figure~\ref{fig:5} compares the spatial distribution of the true and expected error norms for the displacement variable and the image variable (we only display the error related to the first layer of the stack of images, \ie, for $\ell$=$1$).
 Although the expected image error matches the true one, the expected displacement errors obtained by the Laplace method appear to be closely related to the spatial derivatives of the image observations.
 These structures are spatially very localized and not relevant of the general structure of the errors.
-Tempered HMC provides an enhancement through more accurate estimation of errors in a large range of scales.
+This suggests that the numerical approximations performed to construct and invert the Hessian presented in Appendix~\ref{rem:CondIndLaplace} are insufficient to accurately account for the spatial dependencies of the displacement variable.
+Chilled HMC provides an enhancement through more accurate estimation of errors in a large range of scales.
 We note that the large-scale structures of errors are mainly recovered in regions related to missing observations or borders.
 Figure~\ref{fig:6} compares the spatial distribution of the true and expected error norms for the displacement variable, on which is superimposed the displacement estimated mean.
 We verify visually that the standard random walk exhibits a very slow convergence: it yields an expected error close to white noise, while the estimated mean remains nearly equal to the Laplace estimate.
 Substituting the diagonal covariance for the fBm covariance in the random walk leads to a structured but irrelevant spatial distribution of the error.
 Conversely, the standard MALA and HMC error estimates contain most of the major spatial structures of the true error, but these are embedded in significant noise.
 Moreover, the displacement mean estimates are significantly corrupted by noise.
-The tempered version of the MALA and HMC algorithms show a striking refinement on the characterization of the spatial distribution of the error of the PM estimates.
+The chilled version of the MALA and HMC algorithms show a striking refinement on the characterization of the spatial distribution of the error of the PM estimates.
 We can clearly identify the mid-scale structures of the true error.